 Note.
-This may require the worksheet to be unprotected first which can be done under the Review options in Microsoft Excel.
+This may require the worksheet to be unprotected first.
 This worksheet protection should be turned back on immediately after the extra entries for additional decks have been inserted into the worksheet to avoid accidental changes to other parts of the worksheet that could cause errors when the spreadsheet is imported into the Rail Track Analysis tool.